 Tikva’s core mission is to care for the homeless, abandoned and abused Jewish children of Odessa, Ukraine.
 Tikva provides a loving home, essential social services, a quality education, while revitalising the growing Jewish community of Odessa, and provides an opportunity for a brighter future through immigration to Israel.
 The lives of more than 3,000 men, women, and children have changed significantly through programmes including the Tikva Boys’ and Girls’ Homes, which cares for 160 children aged six to sixteen, an Infants’ Home for 40 children, a university dormitory catering for 110 students, a Day Care Centre for 125 children and primary and secondary schools, teaching over 750 Jewish children from Tikva’s homes and the Odessa region.

 The Together Plan works with communities in the Former Soviet Union and Eastern Europe teaching skills for self-sufficiency.
-The charity is helping to regenerate Judaism in the Former Soviet Union through youth and education programmes and heritage and cemetery projects.
+The charity is helping to regenerate Judaism in the Former Soviet Union through youth engagement, heritage and cemetery projects and Holocaust education.

 The Together Plan operates a humanitarian aid project, which is a tangible community building tool helping the most socially and economically vulnerable members of communities.
-Clothes, shoes, toys, ‘Judaica’ and computers can be donated in London and are dispatched to the FSU.
+Clothes, shoes, toys, arts and crafts resources and Judaica can be donated in London and are dispatched to Belarus.

 The Together Plan is a charity in action working TOGETHER with communities for a self-sustainable future.